PhilipQuirke/SkyCombAnalystHelp/SizeCategory.md

 ## SkyComb Analyst Size Filter
 After a video has been processed, and animals have been detected, filters on the main page of SkyComb Analyst allow the user to select a range of sizes to focus on.

+## Object Categories
+The Object Categories on the left in the above image are used to tag each detected object.
+These categories are discussed elsewhere.